iyinusa/cotaskai/chrome-extension/README.md

 4. Go to the "Settings" tab
 5. Paste your OpenAI API key and click "Save Settings"

+### Gemini API Key
+1. Create an account at [Google AI Studio](https://aistudio.google.com/)
+2. Generate an API key in your account dashboard
+3. Click on the CoTaskAI extension icon
+4. Go to the "Settings" tab
+5. Paste your Gemini API key and click "Save Settings"

 ## ⚙️ Configuration

 ### AI Model Selection
 1. Open the extension popup
 2. Use the dropdown menu at the bottom to select your preferred AI model:
+   - OpenAI Models:
-   - GPT-3.5 Turbo (Default)
+     - GPT-3.5 Turbo
      - GPT-4
      - GPT-4o
      - o1 Mini
      - o3 Mini
+   - Gemini Models:
+     - Gemini 1.5 Pro
+     - Gemini 1.5 Flash
+     - Gemini 2.0 Flash
-   - Other models from Google, xAI, Anthropic, DeepSeek, coming soon....
+   - Other models from xAI, Anthropic, DeepSeek coming soon...

+### UI Preferences
+1. Access the settings page from the extension popup
+2. Configure floating button visibility
+3. Adjust theme preferences
+4. Set default conversation behavior

 ## 💻 Development